dmbarbour/glas/docs/GlasDesign.md

 In abstract assembly, annotations might be generally represented using `(%an AnnoAST ProgAST)`, scoping over a subprogram.
 The AnnoAST might be something like `(%log ChanExpr MessageExpr)`.
 Ignoring the annotation, this should be equivalent to ProgAST.

 Annotations may also be embedded in the program, namespace, or data layers.
 At the program layer, we might use `g:(ns:Namespace, an:Annotations, ...)` to guide integration.
-In the namespace, we could define `foo#doc` (perhaps `"foo.#doc.!` after mangling) to support browsing.
-In the underlying data representation, a runtime may embed metadata to support tracing or data abstraction.
-However, I imagine most annotations will be based in the abstract assembly.
+In the namespace, we can easily introduce a simple naming convention where `foo.#doc` is an annotation for 'foo', though this would only be useful for tools that browse the namespace.
+In the underlying data representation, we might embed hidden metadata to support data abstraction or tracing.

 ### Automated Testing